“Seekest thou great things for thyself Seek them not. Seek ye first the kingdom of God.”

 Death in Cheshire, Massachusetts, of Baptist evangelist John Leland, who in addition to his evangelistic work had been an ardent opponent of slavery and a strong advocate for religious liberty.Authority for the date: Standard encyclopedias.

-Death of Cardinal Henry Manning, who had been a leader in the Oxford movement for reforming the Church of England before transferring his allegiance to the Roman Catholic Church.Authority for the date: Encyclopedia Americana, 1956.
+Death in London, England, of Cardinal Henry Manning, who had been a leader in the Oxford movement for reforming the Church of England before transferring his allegiance to the Roman Catholic Church.Authority for the date: Encyclopedia Americana, 1956.

 Doctor Walter Lewis Wilson, having heard James Gray preach on the Holy Spirit, goes home, falls on the floor, and yields to the Holy Spirit.
-He becomes a notable evangelist, founder of churches and a college, and will be known as “Beloved Physician.”Authority for the date: Michael Rusten, Sharon O. Rusten.
+He becomes a notable evangelist, founder of churches and a college in Missouri, and will be known as “Beloved Physician.”Authority for the date: Michael Rusten, Sharon O. Rusten.
 One Year Christian History.
 Tyndale House Publishers, Inc., 2003.

-Death of Richard Meux Benson, the principal founder of the Society of Saint John the Evangelist, an Anglican form of monasticism.Authority for the date: http://anglicanhistory.org/bios/rmbenson.html
+Death in Oxford, England, of Richard Meux Benson, the principal founder of the Society of Saint John the Evangelist, an Anglican form of monasticism.Authority for the date: http://anglicanhistory.org/bios/rmbenson.html

 Death in Ashfield, New South Wales, of Robert J. H. McGowan, Australian minister, Bible scholar, conservative theologian, and moderator of the General Presbyterian Assembly for New South Wales.Authority for the date: Biographical Dictionary of Evangelicals.